lewangdev/docker-nginx-http-flv/README.md

 It also exposes 8080 so you can access `http://<your server ip>:8080/stat` to see the streaming statistics.

-The configuration file is in /opt/nginx/conf/
+The configuration file is in /opt/nginx/conf/, more configuration details can be found at [nginx-http-flv-module](https://github.com/winshining/nginx-http-flv-module/blob/master/README.md).

 ## Running